 How to Learn French Efficiently with Animated Movies

 Here are a few tips on how you can improve your French while watching French animated movies:

 - Use French subtitles.
 If you’re beyond the stage of beginner, instead of watching a movie with English subtitles, choose French subtitles instead.
 By hearing and reading the spoken text at the same time, you will not only learn new vocabulary, but also get the feeling for the correct pronunciation and intonation.
-If you’re still a novice to the French language, then try watching the film with English subtitles once, and then a second time with French subtitles.
+If you’re still a novice to the French language, then you can start off by watching movie clips on FluentU, where videos are equipped with bilingual subtitles.

 - Don’t forget to hit “pause.”
 To get maximum benefit, watch and listen actively.
 Pause and repeat if there’s a phrase you don’t understand, and be sure to jot down new words and expressions.
 You may want to relax and watch without pausing the first time, and then watch a second time with pen and paper in hand, pressing pause and play along the way.

 - Echo the characters.
 To work on your speaking, choose a short clip that features a dialogue between different characters.
 Pause and repeat what each character says, imitating the exact same intonation they use.
 Animated movies often have really expressive voices, so be sure to say it with feeling!
 Write down the dialogue if that helps you, and make sure you understand what’s being said.

 - Be the characters.
 After some practice echoing characters, see if you can say the dialogue at the same time as the characters, without pausing or slowing down the movie.
 When you think you know the clip backwards and forwards, try pressing mute and saying the dialogue aloud, being the voice of the characters’ moving lips.
 Definitely choose your favorite scenes for this part—it’ll be that much more fun!

 8 Must-see French Animated Movies You’ll Absolutely Love